chintamanil/url_shortener/README.md

 # OpenDNS Coding Challenge Environment: Url Shortener

 ## Running Application
-* `vagrant up` Should install node.js mongodb and redis.
+* `vagrant up --provision` Should install node.js mongodb and redis.
 * It will setup nginx proxy for server to localhost:8089
 * It will setup nginx proxy for lcient to localhost:8080